Overview

 From here, we make a swift ascent back to Lukla and fly back to Kathmandu for a celebration.
 Just add a couple of day to your Everest Base Camp Trek itinerary to complete this package.
 Don’t catch yourself leaving the Everest region without this adrenaline-pumping Lobuche East Peak Climb!

-Our Lobuche Peak East Climbing itinerary has been designed by veteran climbers and is managed with utmost consideration to safety.
+Our Lobuche Peak East Climbing itinerary has been designed by veteran climbers and is managed with the utmost consideration for safety.
 We ensure that this package adheres to protecting your comfort and well-being.
 We do this by ascending slowly, and not spending too long at too high of altitudes.

 In addition, Lobuche East Peak Climbing can be experienced by adventurers of all levels.
 Do not let the idea of climbing a peak scare you away.
 It is technically difficult, but you will be adequately trained and guided before and during the summit.